-Designed to teach students the calculation skills needed to safely practice in the healthcare profession.
+This one credit course is designed to teach students the calculation skills needed to safely practice in the healthcare profession.

 HC103 Medical Grammar 3 Credits

 The HIPAA regulations and guidelines for Health Care professionals has made the need for medically correct documents more vital than ever.
 Students must be able to produce and interpret documents for grammar, punctuation, consistency, usage, and spelling.